Table of Contents

 commands will detect it and remind you to do so if necessary.

 At this stage Terraform has downloaded the Authlete provider and installed it locally for you.
-Please note the version installed might the latest.
+Please note the version number might have changed to make sure to use the correct version from terraform registry.

 % cat main.tf